2006 Transportation Bond Projects

 The transportation projects found on this page are all an integral part of the arterial loop, a system of east/west and north/south roadways around the perimeter of the City, connected with miles of trails and sidewalks.

 "We have a 20-mile box around the city that we've designated as the major growth area, and we plan to have four-lane roads surrounding this box.
-Green space and wide shared-use paved trails will be on one side of the roadways and sidewalks with green space on the other side," Mayor Lioneld Jordan said.
+Green space and wide shared-use paved trails will be on one side of the roadways and sidewalks with green space on the other side," said Mayor Lioneld Jordan.
 "You can take a bus.
 You can drive a car.
 You can ride a bike, or you can walk around the city."

 2006 Transportation Bond Project Overview